MOHAPY24/Despair-PlusPlus/README.md

 "/" - end comment

-This has now become depreacated, please go to my other project Brainfuck++
+This will no longer recive weekly updates since its modern version Brainfuck++ has released, this is more funny and harder to use so yeah